MrfksIv/scrape-service/readme.md

 So probably at home or out with friends since it is a Saturday - very limited info to go on!

 #### Where possibly was John in the evening of 15.01.2020?
-on 8.1.2020 he was in the commercial downtown area of Paphos.
+On 8.1.2020 he was in the commercial downtown area of Paphos.
 One could assume that this is where he works.
 So a week later it is likely he will be at the same place since it is a weekday.